Best energy tariff for low income households (UK guide, June 2026)

 Get a whole-of-market quote (built around your budget)

 If you tell us a few basics, we’ll match you with suitable tariffs across the market for your meter type and payment preferences.
-If you’re on a low income, these details matter more than the headline unit rate.
+With the cap at £1,862 from July, these details matter more than the headline unit rate — especially if you’re on a low income.

 What you’ll need